bunzosteele/PokeWatch/README.md

 	PriorityPokemon: Pokedex ids for extremely rare pokemon that will be tweeted with an emphasis and will ignore any rate limits.

+	Pokewatch: [true or false] Replace google maps link with Pokewatch link.
+(Not Recommended.)

 	TagPokemon: [true or false] Should a hashtag for the found pokemon be included.

 	TagRegion: [true or false] Should a hashtag for the region be included.